 The difference between a power and manual recliner is simple: one is motorized and one is not.

-Stephanie, our Merchandiser, explains, “Power recliner motors can burn out or potentially be faulty down the line.
+Stephanie explained, “Power recliner motors can burn out or potentially be faulty down the line.
 This isn’t to say they can’t last a very long time, but it’s something to keep in mind.”

 Additionally, power recliners tend to look bulkier and have the appearance of a recliner whereas a manual recliner blends in a bit easier with your décor.
 However, this is subjective and comes down to your style preferences.

 Manual recliners are a bit more carefree than power recliners.
 They have the flexibility to go anywhere in your house, they tend to be less bulky, and many styles don’t look like a “typical recliner.”

 Some manual recliners, like the Quinton Re-Invented Recliner, can be equipped with power as long as the manufacturer has the ability to do so.
 If there’s a manual recliner you like that has this option, be sure to let your designer know when you go to purchase it so the manufacturer can build in space for the motor.

 One significant con of a manual recliner is that it requires more of an effort to push it back.
 If you find that you struggle with this, it may not be the best option for you.

 It’s important to note, however, that not all manual recliners are the same.
 As far as ease of use goes, Stephanie said, “Stressless recliners are probably the easiest to push back because of their continuous mechanism.”

 When it comes to picking a recliner, there’s no right or wrong.
 Your decision will come down to personal preference.

 “They’re both popular, and manual never went out of fashion when a power option came on the scene,” Stephanie explained.

 Companies like Stressless and American Leather offer both options.